drupol/composer-packages/README.md

 * An easy way to get information about installed packages,
 * An easy way to retrieve packages that has a particular types,
 * An easy way to find the installation directory of a package.
+* An easy way to get any package version.
+* An easy way to get any package dependencies.

 ### How does it work ?